mkitt/watchn/README.md

 ## todo ##

+* What happens if we just watch a directory?
+* Revisit reloading and when and how this happens? [nodules][nodules]?
+* Clean and simplify
 * Simplify the initialization process... not sure this is needed?
-* Revisit reloading and when and how this happens? [nodules][nodules]?
+* Address the todo items within `./lib/watchn.js`
 * Bring back shell support
-* Address the todo items within `./lib/watchn.js`
-* Add the ability for a file to have multiple actions attached to it
-  * Going to need to allow multiple child processes to be spawned
-  * Child process will need to clear themselves responsibly
 * Refactor dirty glob methods
   * Include options for filtering files or file types within a directory
 * Add rules for files in a directory
 * Add growl support in examples
+* Refactor the ./examples/example.js to support "rules"
+* Add examples and default watchn.js
 * Add man page
-* Add examples and default watchn.js
-* Update github wiki
+* Update github wiki and gh-pages
 * Peer reviews